• Menu

 Hiker on the Devil’s Causeway, Flat Tops Wilderness.
 Photo by: Alan Szalwinski

 If you’re in Steamboat Springs, you’re just under an hour and a half’s drive to one of Colorado’s most iconic hikes.
-The Devil’s Causeway is a six-mile hike the treks high atop an extremely narrow land bridge that squeezes down to just four feet wide in some places.
-While this trail isn’t difficult, it’s definitely dangerous and should only be attempted by serious, sober, and prepared hikers.
+The Devil’s Causeway is a six-mile hike that treks high atop an extremely narrow land bridge that squeezes down to just four feet wide in some places.
+While this trail isn’t difficult, it’s dangerous and should only be attempted by serious, sober, and prepared hikers.

 This hike passes through some incredible terrain, and there’s nothing quite like gazing out at the surrounding landscape from atop a steep, wall-like mesa.
 Don’t miss this one, and don’t mess around with it.